status-im/nimbus-eth2/README.md

 ### Local network simulation

-The local network simulation will create a full peer-to-peer network of beacon nodes and validators on a single machine, and run the beacon chain in real time.
+The local network simulation will create a full peer-to-peer network of beacon nodes and validators on a single machine, and run the beacon chain in real-time.
 Parameters such as shard, validator counts, and data folders can be set in as environment variables before launching the simulation.

 ```bash